|STUFF SACK SIZE

 *Estimated temperature rating

-The Tourer sleeping bags are not yet independently tested to the European Standard EN13537.
+The Tourer sleeping bags are not yet independently tested to the international standard for sleeping bag performance ISO 23537-1.
 The stated temperature ratings are based upon our sleeping bag manufacturing experience and real world testing.

-We endeavor to have the series independently tested to the European Standard EN13537 in the near future.
+We endeavor to have the series independently tested to ISO 23537-1 in the near future.
 To read more about our temperature ratings see our technical pages.

-The shoulder circumference measurement gives and indication of how much internal room the sleeping bag provides.
+The shoulder circumference measurement gives an indication of how much internal room the sleeping bag provides.

-Regular: Comfortably fits people up to 195 cm with a shoulder circumference up to 160cm.
+Regular: Comfortably fits people up to 195 cm with a shoulder circumference up to 180cm.

-Choosing a sleeping bag, which fits well, will provide the best performance.
+Choosing a sleeping bag that fits well will provide the best performance.
 If you would like more room in your sleeping bag we offer a series of Sleeping Bag Expanders.

 This bonded fibre weighs less and packs down smaller than competing synthetic fills, making our bags lighter and more compact while maintaining comfort and durability.
 The secret is in the manufacturing process; thousands of hollow fibres are combined between a high density thermal barrier and a fine, soft body-conforming radiant retention layer to form one continuous sheet of fibre.
 This sheet of Thermolink fibre has no gaps for heat to escape and thus performs better than traditional baffled fills.

-The Down Under series is designed for hiking, lightweight travel and general camping.
+The Tourer series is designed for hiking, lightweight travel and general camping.
 The tapered rectangle shape provides wiggle room and allows the bag to unzip in to a duvet on warmer nights.